 Meadow Valley is a tiny town located in the state of California.
 With a population of 453 people and just one neighborhood, Meadow Valley is the 801st largest community in California.

-Telecommuters are a relatively large percentage of the workforce: 32.61% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Meadow Valley telecommute to their jobs.
+Overall, about 31.88% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Meadow Valley has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Meadow Valley has few renters and college students.
 But the biggest reason it is quieter in Meadow Valley than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Meadow Valley may be for you.

 One of the benefits of Meadow Valley is that there is very little traffic.
-The average commute to work is 13.31 minutes, which is substantially less than the national average.
+The average commute to work is 11.97 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 As is often the case in a small town, Meadow Valley doesn't have a public transportation system that people use for their commute.

 The people who call Meadow Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Meadow Valley residents report their race to be White.
-Important ancestries of people in Meadow Valley include English, Polish, European, Scottish, and Irish.
+Important ancestries of people in Meadow Valley include English, Polish, European, Scottish, and German.

 The most common language spoken in Meadow Valley is English.
 Other important languages spoken here include Italian and German/Yiddish.